vertica/spark-connector/docs/s3-guide.md

 ## Required Dependencies

 What you will need:
-- Spark 3.x
+- Spark 4.1.1
 - An appropriate `hadoop-aws` version for your hadoop install.
 Note that Spark comes bundled with Hadoop or stand-alone.
   - Importantly, the versions of hadoop-aws must be identical to the hadoop install.
-  - For example, for a sbt project using Hadoop 3.3.0, add to your `build.sbt`:
+  - For example, for a sbt project using Hadoop 3.3.4, add to your `build.sbt`:
-    `libraryDependencies += "org.apache.hadoop" % "hadoop-aws" % "3.3.0"`
+    `libraryDependencies += "org.apache.hadoop" % "hadoop-aws" % "3.3.4"`
 - An S3 bucket configured to use either A) access key ID + secret access key or B) IAM roles for authentication

-Some features may work with older versions of hadoop-aws, but we currently only test against the hadoop-aws version compatible with the latest Spark 3.
+Some features may work with older versions of hadoop-aws, but we currently only test against the hadoop-aws version compatible with Spark 4.1.1.

 ## Spark with User-Provided Hadoop